 Sports-related injuries can be costly, and could make a nasty dent in your holiday budget should you be unfortunate to sustain one.
 However, with Direct Line Travel Insurance, the policy provides up to £10m cover per person for medical and repatriation expenses.
 If you need emergency transport to the UK, your policy will cover the cost of your travel plus up to £2,000 for the reasonable travel, and accommodation expenses for someone to stay or go with you.

 If skiing is the main intention of your holiday, you need to add winter sports cover to your Direct Line Annual or Single Trip travel insurance policy.
 This will also cover you for snowboarding, ice skating, curling, bobsleigh, luge, tobogganing and even going off-piste providing you are with a qualified instructor, and you state what activity you will be doing before you leave the UK.

 The cover includes up to £500 if your equipment is damaged, lost or stolen on your journey (subject to a single item limit of £250), as long as it is under five years old.
 You can also claim up to £25 a day (up to a maximum of £300) for equipment that you reasonably need to hire in the event of loss or damage to your own equipment.

 Direct Line's skiing holiday insurance will cover you for up to £250 for the unused part of ski passes, hire or tuition if your pass is lost or stolen or if illness or accident prevent you from continuing your holiday.
 If your piste closes, we'll even pay you up to £20 a day (up to a maximum of £200) to travel to another resort.

-At Direct Line we endorse the Foreign & Commonwealth Office's (FCO) 'Know Before You Go' campaign.
+At Direct Line we endorse the Foreign, Commonwealth & Development Office's (FCDO) 'Know Before You Go' campaign.
 Take a look at their handy safe winter sports guide before you hit the slopes.